Seatis/my-teaching-materials/project/music-player/specification.md

 ## Playlists
- - There are two playlists that are there by default
- - They cannot be deleted
+ - There are two playlists that are there by default, they cannot be deleted
+ 	- All tracks
+ 	- Favorites
  - User crated playlists must have a delete button

 ### All tracks